 Introduction To Website Indexing

-Before we dive into the nitty-gritty of things, let’s cover a few basics; for starters, what the heck is an index, and why is it so important for your website?
+Before we get into the nitty-gritty, let’s cover a few basics.
+For starters, what the heck is an index, and why is it so important for your website?

-Your Websites index is pretty much the equivalent of a library catalogue in the sense that it is a cohesive list of all the relevant and important content, its availability and location (i.e. address) on your server.
+Your Websites index is pretty much the equivalent of a library catalog in the sense that it is a cohesive list of all the relevant and important content, its availability, and location (i.e., address) on your server.
 It allows a search to understand the content of your site, which makes it easier for users to find relevant information.

 An index acts as a map of a website’s pages and the keywords associated with them.
-The search engine uses this information to determine the relevance of a page to a particular search query and then ranks the page accordingly in its search results.
+A search engine uses this information to determine a page’s relevance to a particular search query and then ranks the page accordingly in its search results.

-Having a well-organized index also helps search engines understand the structure of a site and how its pages are related to each other, which can improve the visibility of the site as a whole, helping provide a better user experience.
+Having a well-organized index also helps search engines understand a site’s structure and how its pages are related to each other.
+This can improve the site’s visibility as a whole and help provide a better user experience.

-Without an index to your site, users would have to frustratingly search through all of the content on your site.
+Without an index to your site, users would have to search through all of its content frustratingly.

 To paraphrase Yoda, “Frustration is the path to user abandonment.
 Frustration leads to disappointment.
 Disappointment leads to anger.
 Anger leads to high bounce rates.